Ohio Nursing Home Neglect Lawyer and Cincinnati Nursing Home Attorney reviewing injury cases for plaintiffs nationwide

 The elderly population in nursing homes and assisted living facilities around Ohio frequently suffer injuries like bedsores due to understaffing and neglect.
 Some underlying issues that lead to dangerous skin ulcers include improper medication, a lack of supervision, malnutrition, inadequate wound care, and a delay in sending patients to medical centers and hospitals.

 These severe injuries are almost always preventable, and nursing homes have a duty to ensure that residents are kept safe and as healthy as possible.
 Nursing home neglect may lead to severe infection, amputations, and death.
-Nursing homes and long-term care facilities in Ohio operated by Genesis, Laurel healthcare or ManorCare can be held liable for injuries that affect you or your family.
+Nursing homes and long-term care facilities in Ohio operated by Diversicare, Genesis, Laurel healthcare or ManorCare can be held liable for injuries that affect you or your family.

 If a loved one has suffered an injury at an Ohio nursing home due to mismanagement or neglect, and have questions about the legal remedies available to improve quality of life and medical care, contact The Lyon Firm at (800) 513-2403.
 You will speak directly with Mr. Lyon, a Cincinnati nursing home attorney, and he will help you answer these critical questions.